 Visitors will want to explore one of the many waterfalls that are so sought after.

 Roughlock Falls is one such multi-tiered waterfall in Spearfish Canyon and one of the most photogenic locations in South Dakota.

 Spearfish Falls and the nearby Savoy Pond offer serene water features with 360-degree views of the surrounding hills and forest.

 An additional perk of visiting this nature area is the proximity to the town of Spearfish: it’s a quick 15-mile (24 km) drive from this pretty town known for its breweries and outdoor recreation activities.

 Take a break from hiking and grab a drink at local favourites Crow Peak Brewing Company or Spearfish Brewing Company.

 Spend the night at one of many lodging options and grab a meal at Dough Trader Pizza Company or an ice cream cone at Leones’ Creamery.

 Spearfish Canyon State Nature Area is a beautiful place to explore any time of year.
-However, autumn is when this place really shines.
+However, autumn is when this place shines.